nicolasugrinovic/multiphys/README.md

 ## Evaluation
+You first need to genetare the physically corrected motion for each dataset as explained above.
+Results should be saved in the folder `\results\scene+tcn_voxel_4_5_chi3d_multi_hum\DATASET_NAME`, for each dataset.

 For evaluation, use the script `metrics/compute_metrics_all.py`.
 This generate the metrics for each specified dataset and each type of metric, (i.e., pose, physics-based, and penetration (sdf)).
-To run the evaluation for a given dataset, e.g. CHI3D run the following:
+To run the evaluation for a given dataset, e.g. CHI3D run the following commands.
+Please make sure to change all the paths in the scripts to point to your own folders:
 ```bash
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/lib/nvidia:/home/nugrinovic/.mujoco/mujoco210/bin;
 # pose metrics